-A Study & Practice Program for the Dedicated Practitioner in the Terma Cycle of Dzinpa Rangdröl ‘Self Liberation of Clinging’a Dzogchen terma from Do Khyentse Yeshe Dor
+A Study & Practice Program for the Dedicated Practitioner in the Terma Cycle of Dzinpa Rangdröl ‘Self Liberation of Clinging’, a Dzogchen terma from Do Khyentse Yeshe Dorje

 This ten-year program is for dedicated practitioners who cannot do long-term retreat but who wish to live a life imbued with intense practice.
 The curriculum consists of all the practices done in the traditional Vajrayana three-year solitary retreat but is adapted for the modern practitioner living in the world.
 This lineage is being established at Tara Mandala through the kind guidance and blessings of Tulku Sang-ngag Rinpoche, who received this cycle from his teacher, the great Dilgo Khyentse Rinpoche.